 There are a lot of options when it comes to managing the project on paper (or screen), like spreadsheets, document files using tables and checklists, or project management software.
 The main thing is to choose a method you are comfortable with so you will actually use it.
 Don’t bother buying or downloading free software management if you won’t learn to use it properly.
 Another management tool option is software as a service (SAAS) cloud project management.
 With this approach, everything resides on-line (or in the cloud) so everyone has constant access to the very latest minutes, schedules, and milestones and can make updates according to assigned permissions.

 If you are interested in learning more about project management tools, do an on-line search.
 You can read descriptions, reviews, and other information and choose the one that best works for you.

-The cost for project management software ranges from nothing to thousands of dollars.
+The cost of project management software ranges from nothing to thousands of dollars.
 If you are interested in freeware, look for recommendations from reputable sites like PCMag.com or CNET.

 Trello (http://trello.com): Trello is praised for being easy to use and intuitive, and very helpful to organize tasks and requirements.
 Some users feel the tool is not powerful enough because of its limited storing capability.
 But it’s free, so for many, it is the perfect solution.

 Projectpier (http://projectpier.org): ProjectPier is a Free, Open-Source, self-hosted PHP application for managing tasks, projects, and teams and allows an unlimited number of Projects, Clients, and Users.
-Completely web based, it is focused on simple concepts and usability to organize your into Milestones, Messages, Tasks, and Files.
+Completely web-based, it is focused on simple concepts and usability to organize yours into Milestones, Messages, Tasks, and Files.